-For companies with processes that require access to water, there are regions within Virginia that have noted a particular abundance of water resources, including:
+For companies with processes that require access to water, regions within Virginia with a notable abundance of water resources include:

 - Lynchburg region: 25 million gallons per day excess water capacity.

 - New River Valley region: average daily flow of 1.7-billion gallons and of very reliable, clean water from the New River.
-There is also adequate infrastructure in place to tap into this natural resource and to process waste water
+Adequate infrastructure is also in place to tap into this natural resource and to process waste water.

 - Roanoke region: current demand is only 43% of available daily supply.